Cat Behavior Explained

 Use positive reinforcement

 When your cat uses the post, reward with a treat or calm praise immediately.
 Never shout or spray water - this creates anxiety without teaching anything useful.
+If you need more enrichment ideas, try setting up a cozy window spot for safe bird-watching.

 Make furniture less appealing

 Double-sided tape, aluminium foil, or furniture covers on targeted areas discourage scratching there temporarily.
 Remove them once the post habit is established.
+You can also review our cat care basics for more home setup tips.

 Trim claws regularly

 Short claws cause less damage and make scratching less satisfying on upholstery.
 Trim every two to three weeks, or ask your vet to show you the correct technique the first time.
+If your cat is avoiding the litter box after a painful trim or stress, see why cats pee on beds for causes and prevention.

 What Not to Do